 How often should a TM44 inspection be completed?

 In England and Wales air conditioning systems that exceeded the 12kW installed capacity required a first inspection by 4 January 2011.

 All existing air conditioning systems with an effective rated cooling output of more than 12kW need TM44 Inspection every 5 years or within 5 years from the systems commissioning date.

 If a building has multiple split type units installed which each have a cooling capacity of less than 12kW, but collectively have a cooling capacity of more than 12kW, then the building needs to be in possession of a valid TM44 inspection certificate and report.

 Statutory lodgement of your TM44 inspection certificate and report

-From 6 April 2012, it became mandatory to lodge all TM44 air conditioning inspection reports in England and Wales on the the Government database operated by Landmark, where after a TM44 inspection certificate and report can be generated.
+From 6 April 2012, it became mandatory to lodge all TM44 air conditioning inspection reports in England and Wales on the Government's non-domestic energy performance register, where after a TM44 inspection certificate and report can be generated.

 Who can conduct a TM44 Inspection?

 A TM44 inspection can only be conducted by an accredited TM44 air conditioning assessor whom is a current member of an approved accreditation scheme.

 Level 3 accredited assessors can only inspect packaged type cooling systems and level 4 accredited assessors can inspect packaged and centralised systems.